davidgriesel/04_customer_segmentation_behavioural_analysis/README.md

 ## Overview

 An online grocery store that engages with customers through a mobile app is looking to refine its marketing strategy using data-driven insights.
-This project explores customer demographics and transactional behaviour to identify distinct customer segments and inform targeted product placement and personalised marketing efforts.
+This project uses Python to explore customer demographics and transactional behaviour to identify distinct customer segments and inform targeted product placement and personalised marketing efforts.

 ## Key Questions